kamleshmca10/Automated-CI-Service/docker-templates/db/mariadb/README.md

 ================

 # Build
-To build --rm a new mariadb container
+To build a new mariadb container

 ```sh
 %> docker build --rm -t mariadb .